AkshayGadekar/bulkExportCSV/README.md

 ```

 ### Method to call on CSV success or failure
 From `config/bulkexportcsv.php`, methods mentioned at 'call_on_csv_success' and 'call_on_csv_failure' will be called.
-Methods will receive bulk export configuration as parameter.
+If CSV gets prepared successfully 'call_on_csv_success' method will be called, on failure 'call_on_csv_failure' will be called, Methods will receive bulk export configuration as only parameter.
 ```php
 class BulkExportCSVController extends Controller
 {